sapcc/juno/apps/heureka/README.md

 # Heureka

-This mircro frontent uses the Heureka POC API which aims to:
+This mircro frontent uses the Heureka POC API which aims tooo:

 - Track the overall state of our technology landscape
 - Establish a unified & complete Patch Management Process: